Stand to Reason (UK charity)

 Stand to Reason is a UK-based mental health charity which aims to raise the profile of people who are mentally ill, fight prejudice, establish rights and achieve equality.

 It is run by former corporate financier Jonathan Naess.

 Activities

-Stand to Reason volunteers speak at conferences and awareness events and respond to media enquiries about mental health in the workplace.

-Stand to Reason has a panel of volunteers from many walks of life who are happy to talk about their own mental health experiences and recovery to be stronger than before and to create a greater impact on the world.
+Stand to Reason has a panel of volunteers from many walks of life who are open to talking about their own mental health experiences and recovery to be stronger than before and to create a greater impact on the world.
+These volunteers speak at conferences, awareness events and respond to media enquiries about mental health in the workplace.

 Stand to Reason also helps to reduce stigma surrounding mental health by providing a variety of services to organisations including: